-- (i) Ensure that the complaint registers are kept at prominent place in their branches which would make it possible for the customers to enter their complaints. - (ii) Have a system of acknowledging the complaints, where the complaints are received through letters / forms. - (iii) Fix a time frame for resolving the complaints received at different levels. - (iv) Ensure that redressal of complaints emanating from rural areas and those relating to financial assistance to Priority Sector and Government's Poverty Alleviation Programmes also forms part of the above process. - (v) Prominently display at the branches, the names of the officials who can be contacted for redressal of complaints, together with their direct telephone number, fax number, complete address (not Post Box No.) and e-mail address etc. for proper and timely contact by the customers and for enhancing the effectiveness of the redressal machinery.
+- (i) Ensure that the complaint registers are kept at prominent place in their branches which would make it possible for the customers to enter their complaints. - (ii) Have a system of acknowledging the complaints, where the complaints are received through letters / forms. - (iii) Fix a time frame for resolving the complaints received at different levels. - (iv) Ensure that redressal of complaints emanating from rural areas and those relating to financial assistance to Priority Sector and Government's Poverty Alleviation Programmes also form part of the above process. - (v) Prominently display at the branches, the names of the officials who can be contacted for redressal of complaints, together with their direct telephone number, fax number, complete address (not Post Box No.) and e-mail address etc., for proper and timely contact by the customers and for enhancing the effectiveness of the redressal machinery. - (vi) The names of the officials displayed at the branches who can be contacted for redressal of complaints should also include the name and